ognjenstrbanovic/ognjenstrbanovic/README.md

 #### And right now, I am reading a Manning publication called "Tiny Python Projects" (it helps keep me in *Pythonic* shape 🐍😀).

-### Lastly, please feel free to email me if you would like to chat about anything at all! 📧 Email is to the left!
+### Lastly, please feel free to email me if you would like to chat about anything at all! 📧 Email is to the left (in my bio)!

 <!--
 **ognjenstrbanovic/ognjenstrbanovic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.